Donate

 Nuclear weapons have been tested in Algeria, Australia, China, French Polynesia, India, Kazakhstan, Kiribati, the Marshall Islands, North Korea, Pakistan, Russia, Turkmenistan, Ukraine, the United States, and Uzbekistan.

 While the era of explosive nuclear testing appears to have come to a halt – with the last nuclear test conducted in 2017 by North Korea – the implications for people’s lives and the Earth’s fragile ecosystems will be felt for generations to come.
-The international community has a duty not only to ensure that such destruction is never wrought again; it must also work to address the harm already done.
+The international community has a duty not only to ensure that such destruction is never wrought again, but also to work to address the harm already done.

 The Global ‘Hibakusha’